-[Here is a brief summary of a piece by B.C.
-Johnson, “Why Doesn’t God Intervene to Prevent Evil?”
-It offers a devastating critique of the possibility that there is an all powerful, all-knowing, and all-loving god.]
+[Here is a brief summary of B.C.
+Johnson’s, “Why Doesn’t God Intervene to Prevent Evil?”
+It offers a devastating critique of classic theism.]

 In conclusion, we simply cannot excuse a bystander who could save the child but who doesn’t.

 We might say that we ought “to face disasters without assistance,” so as not to become dependent upon help.
 But this suggests that the work of doctors and firefighters, for example, should be abolished.
 But if this kind of help is good, then good gods should help like this.
 But they do not.
 If this kind of help is bad, then we ought to abolish it.